Penn Medicine Princeton House Behavioral Health/Moorestown

 Penn Medicine Princeton House Behavioral Health/Moorestown - Moorestown, NJ

 Penn Medicine Princeton House Behavioral Health/moorestown is a substance and mental health treatment facility located at 351 New Albany Road in the 08057 zip code in Moorestown, NJ.
 It is operated by a private non-profit organization.
-Penn Medicine Princeton House Behavioral Health/moorestown provides administers naltrexone.
-Some of the treatment approaches used by Penn Medicine Princeton House Behavioral Health/moorestown include motivational interviewing, relapse prevention treatment and anger management.
-Penn Medicine Princeton House Behavioral Health/moorestown provides outpatient rehabilitation, outpatient day treatment and IOT.
-It also provides residential substance use treatment and inpatient dual diagnosis treatment.
+Penn Medicine Princeton House Behavioral Health/moorestown provides naltrexone administration.
+Some of the treatment approaches used by Penn Medicine Princeton House Behavioral Health/moorestown include DBT, relapse prevention treatment and cognitive behavioral therapy.
+Penn Medicine Princeton House Behavioral Health/moorestown provides partial hospitalization, intensive outpatient treatment program and outpatient rehab.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance use.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 351 New Albany Road, Moorestown, NJ 08057